 I offer a safe, confidential relationship where you can talk about your problems and concerns without judgement.
 Together we will explore your world and look for new possibilities within it.

 I have been a practicing therapist for eight years, working in a variety of settings in long and short-term therapy, the charity sector and private practice.
 My initial 10-year career in media was interrupted for a long break to raise children.

 I integrate existential, phenomenological and psychoanalytic ideas into my work.
 What this means to me is that I see each individual as unique and multifaceted, without reference to categories or labels.
 I see therapy as exploring here and now possibilities for coping and for improving lives through considering the experience of a life crisis, problem, or confusion, with an awareness of past experiences that may still resonate within us.

-I offer in person, online and telephone sessions.
+I offer in-person, online and telephone sessions.
 I also offer supervision to counsellors and psychotherapists.

 Education and Qualifications:

-MSc Counselling and Psychotherapy
+MSc Psychotherapy and Counselling

 Advanced Dip Supervision

 Dip Humanistic Counselling